 While the game and your guests set most of the party’s atmosphere, your decorations will go a long way into creating the mood, particularly during the pre-game.
 Put things over the top by using a unique focal point to the decorations, along with some other unconventional items throughout the house.
 Not only do these pieces keep everyone’s minds on football, but their wow factor also serves as a conversation starter.

-This year, I’m bringing out my red, navy and silver Christmas trees and setting up a sort of “Super Bowl nook”.
+This year, I’m bringing out my red, blue and silver Christmas trees and setting up a sort of “Super Bowl nook”.
 It’s always fun to see your team’s colors where you’d least expect them.
 I even bought some cute tree ornaments from the NFL shop to spruce things up.

 If you have kids, you can gather up some clothes in your team’s colors and dress up some of their stuffed toys.
 Give the toys their own “bleacher” – an unused chair or sofa – and craft up some handmade pennants and signs.
 This will give you a second group of adorable fans to watch the game with.